Wushaowei001/chessx/README.md

-This is a slighty my modded Version of ChessX.
+This is a slighty modded Version of ChessX.

-I added 3 Shortcuts:
+Added 3 Shortcuts:

 Press Key:
 + Space to force an Engine Move